• Skip to primary navigation

 pedra-bonita-road-1-2

-When you reach the turnoff for the trail you will have to walk up a (very steep) road until reaching a small hut and the trailhead on your right.
+When you reach the turnoff for the trail you will have to walk up a (very steep) road until you reach a small hut and the trailhead on your right.
 This is the official trailhead, but it is not the only trail to the summit.

 pedra-bonita-alternate-trail-1